storyblok/blueprint-core-astro/README.md

 **No Storyblok account yet?
 [Sign up now](https://app.storyblok.com/#/signup?utm_source=docs) to experience a 14-day free trial of all features and enjoy our completely free Starter plan.**

-1. Create an empty new Storyblok space
+1. Create a new empty Storyblok space
 2. Create a new repository based on this template
 3. Open the project on your device
 4. Install dependencies